christophgil/ZIPsFS/README.md

 ## Unreliable roots

-Source  file structures may come from remote sites and it may happen that a file structure is temporarily not available.
-In such case, ZIPsFS should not block.
-It should continue to work with the remaining file systems.
-This is implemented as follows:
-Paths starting with double slash (in the example  *//computer1/pub*) are regarded as remote paths that may be temporarily unavailable.
+Source file structures may come from remote sites and it may happen that a file structure is temporarily not available and file API functions may block.
+In such case, ZIPsFS should continue to operate with the remaining file roots.
+This is implemented as follows: Paths starting with double slash (in the example *//computer1/pub*) are regarded as remote paths and treated specially.
 ZIPsFS will periodically check file systems starting with a double slash.
 If the last responds was too long ago then the respective file system is skipped.
+Furthermore the stat() function to obtain the attributes of a file are performed in other threads.
+A request for stat() is queued and the result is waited for.
+If the result does not come in a given time the error code is returned.

 ## Modified and created files